 Since April 2015, the NGO CEAR, in coordination with other NGOs (including Accem), is running the campaign ‘UErfanos’ to denounce the deaths in the Mediterranean Sea and the breaches to the right to asylum by the EU, which produce more ‘UEorphans’.
 The webpage of the campaign contains updated information on number of arrivals and deaths on the route to Europe and Spain.

 Maritime Rescue (Salvamento Marítimo), an authority under the Ministry of Transport, is responsible for search and rescue carried out in the search and rescue zone belonging to Spain and Morocco.
 The Police (Guardia Civil) usually participates along with the personnel of Maritime Rescue in Almería, but not in Algeciras.
 The Maritime Rescue always informs the Spanish Red Cross (Cruz Roja Española) of arrivals.
 The Spanish Red Cross notifies its Emergency Immediate Response Teams (Equipos de Respuesta Inmediata en Emergencia, ERIE) that operate in Almería, Motril, Málaga, Tarifa and Ceuta, where migrants are taken upon their arrival.

 The ERIE is composed of Red Cross staff and volunteers who are usually medical personnel, nurses and some intercultural mediators.
 Their first action consists in a health assessment to check the state of health and detect medical needs and the preparation of a health card for each of the newly arrived persons, which contains their personal data.
-UNHCR also has a team of four people, two of whom are based in Málaga and also cover sea arrivals in Motril and Almería (the Alborán area) and two based in Algeciras and covering arrivals in Cádiz and Ceuta (the Gibraltar Strait area).
-The main objective of the presence of UNHCR in Andalucía is to work in the field of identification, referral and protection of people who need international protection.
+As already mentioned, UNHCR also deployed personnel in different points of arrival in Spain.
+The main objective of the presence of UNHCR is to work in the field of identification, referral and protection of people who need international protection.

 After this health screening, the ERIE distributes food, water, dry clothes and a hygiene kit.
 Normally, men are separated from women in shelters.
 The Spanish Red Cross further provides humanitarian and health care at this stage.
 This process must be carried out within a period of 72 hours in accordance with the maximum term of preventive detention foreseen by the Spanish legal system.

 In January 2021, the Major of Barcelona expressed instead solidarity with NGOs involved in Search and Rescue activities.
 In the same month, the Municipality announced the intention to intervene as civil party in the criminal procedure in process in Palermo (Italy) against the former Italian Minister of the Interior Matteo Salvini, for impeding the disembarkation of the Open Arms boat in Italy.
 The Open Arms was carrying 130 migrants and refugees during the summer of 2019.
 The judgement started in Palermo in October 2021.

 The role of Moroccan authorities in migration and border control

 The Moroccan Government affirmed that during 2019 it hindered the arrival of 70,000 migrants to Spain thanks to the deployment of its security forces.
 The NGO APDHA (Asociación Pro Derechos Humanos de Andalucía) further stated that the reduction by half of the number of arrivals during 2019 is mainly due to the position taken by the Spanish authorities, which includes committing serious human rights violations through its polices forces, allowing repression from Moroccan authorities and enabling the deployment of FRONTEX in the Mediterranean Sea.
 Moreover, in December 2019, Morocco redefined its maritime borders with Mauritania and Spain, by incorporating to its waters those of the Western Sahara.
 When Morocco took this decision, Spain was still without the new Government formed.
-In January 2020, the new appointed Ministry of External Affairs declared that Spain would not accept any unilateral modification made to maritime borders without reaching a common agreement, which must further respect of international law.
-It seems that Morocco has confirmed its intention to reach a mutual agreement on the matter.
-In November 2020 the Moroccan King engaged with Spain in order to clarify the maritime border between the two countries.
+Spain refused to accept any unilateral modification made to maritime borders realised without reaching a common agreement in line with international law.
+Morocco confirmed its intention to reach a mutual agreement on the matter.
+In November 2020, the Moroccan King engaged with Spain in order to clarify the maritime border between the two countries.
 So far, no additional developments were made public.

 In 2020, Morocco further reinforced its controls to prevent migrants from entering Spain, and the two countries strengthened their alliance during the pandemic in the field of migration control.
-According to the NGO APDHA, the decrease of arrivals in 2020 at the Southern Border (Frontera Sur) results from the subcontracting of violence in Morocco.
-This being said, some tensions between Spain and Morocco were also reported during 2020 because of the situation in Ceuta and Melilla.
+Regardless, some tensions between Spain and Morocco were reported throughout 2020 because of the situation in Ceuta and Melilla.
 As already mentioned, tensions between Morocco and Spain arose in May 2021 following the hospitalisation of the Sahrawi leader in a Spanish hospital.
 As a consequence, around 8,000 persons entered Ceuta by swimming.